payzeio/laravel-payze/README.md

 ### Split Money

 You can split the money into different bank accounts.
-For example, you have a marketplace where users sell their products and you get a commission for that.
+For example, you have a marketplace where users sell their products, and you get a commission for that.
 You can simply split transferred money easily instead of manually transferring from a bank account to a seller on every order.

 You have to call `split()` function on the request, which accepts list/array of `PayzeIO\LaravelPayze\Objects\Split` object(s).